There is no standard internship/research application process that all employers and

 for information.
 By networking, you might be able to connect you with people willing

-to conduct informational interviews with you or have valuable information on career and internship opportunities.
-Be
+to conduct informational interviews (opens in new window) with you or have valuable information on career and student based work opportunities.

 Attend a Career Fair or event sponsored by the Career Services Center.
 This is a great